Road Trip: The Prettiest Place In Every U.S. State

 Montana is yet another state with a wealth of natural beauty.

 Glacier National Park covers more than 1,500 square miles. it contains parts of the Rocky Mountains and more than 100 lakes.
+But the real kicker here is the thriving and unique ecosystem.

 24. Nebraska